-I was recently asked by The Metro newspaper to comment about Kristen Bell and Keira Knightly’s admission that they don’t like letting their children watch fairy tales.
-Keira has apparently even banned Cinderella in her home.
+The Metro newspaper recently asked me to comment about Kristen Bell and Keira Knightly’s admission that they don’t like letting their children watch fairy tales.
+Keira’s apparently even banned Cinderella in her home.

 Is banning fairy tales the answer?